alevy/www/content/about.html.markdown

 with [David Mazières] in the [Secure Computer Systems] group and [Phil Levis] in the [Stanford Information Networks Group].

-My partner-in-crime, [Kaitlin Morrison], is doing a fellowship at the National Resource Defense Council in New York.
+My partner-in-crime, [Kaitlin Morrison], is doing a fellowship at the Natural Resource Defense Council in New York.
 So, while I'm still a student at Stanford, I live and sometimes work in New York.